-Race fans produced record results during the fifth annual 9-11 Blood and Marrow Drive held last Saturday, Sept.
-11 at historic Daytona International Speedway.
+Race fans produced record results during the recent sixth annual 9-11 Blood and Marrow Drive held Saturday, Sept.
+10 at historic Daytona International Speedway.

-DAYTONA BEACH, Fla. – Race fans produced record results during the fifth annual 9-11 Blood and Marrow Drive held last Saturday, Sept.
-11 at historic Daytona International Speedway.
+DAYTONA BEACH, Fla. – Race fans produced record results during the recent sixth annual 9-11 Blood and Marrow Drive held Saturday, Sept.
+10 at historic Daytona International Speedway.

-Every guest who donated received a ticket to next July’s Subway Jalapeno 250 Powered By Coca-Cola NASCAR Nationwide Series race, a gift bag, free commemorative T-shirt and discount admission to Daytona 500 Experience, “The Official Attraction of NASCAR.”
+Each guest who donated received a ticket to the 2012 Subway Jalapeno 250 Powered By Coca-Cola NASCAR Nationwide Series race and a free commemorative T-shirt.

-For donors who scheduled an appointment in advance, they were entered to win a commemorative portion of Daytona’s original asphalt.
+In addition, all donors who scheduled an appointment in advance were entered to win one of six commemorative plagues containing a portion of Daytona’s original asphalt.

 For more information and tickets for all Daytona International Speedway events, log on to www.daytonainternationalspeedway.com